 Though a trip to the championship game isn’t on the line here, the integrity of your team member (and your company) is.
 Yet, I’m guessing that in this situation, you at least leaned toward the second option—if not settling on it as your final decision altogether.

 “It’s not my job” has become a phrase commonly used in the workplace.
 But that doesn’t mean it should be.
-Sure, this attitude may help you avoid doing extra work, but it will probably also prevent you from advancing in your career since you’ll be labeled as someone unwilling to go above and beyond.
+Sure, this attitude may help you avoid doing extra work, but it’ll probably also prevent you from advancing in your career since you’ll be labeled as someone unwilling to go above and beyond.
 Not to mention, it could also get you labeled as lazy and unaccommodating (say goodbye to your happy hour invite).

 But—hold the phone a second—just because I’m saying you shouldn’t make regular use of those four words doesn’t mean I think you should always say yes and automatically pick up the slack for others.
 What I am saying is that, rather than letting these words slip out of your mouth, you should learn how to say yes or no in a way that works for both parties involved.